Writing Lessons from "Raiders of the Lost Ark (40 Years Later)

-To take a page out of journalism’s playbook, context matters.
+To take a page out of a journalist’s playbook, context matters.

 Who (character), what (plot), and why (motivation) are important, but they are all influenced by the when (time) and where (setting).

-Setting Indy’s adventures in the 1930s influences what kinds of weapons and technology the characters will use, how they might dress or speak, and the power players and opposition the hero might encounter throughout the film.
+Setting Indy’s adventures in the 1930s influences what kinds of weapons and technology available to the hero, how he might dress or speak, and the power players and opposition he might encounter on his journey.

-Furthermore, in the opening scene of Raiders of the Lost Ark, we are introduced right away to the world of Indiana Jones.
+Furthermore, in the opening scene of Raiders of the Lost Ark, we are introduced right away to the world Indiana Jones inhabits.

-What do we find in the jungles of Peru?
+And what do we encounter in the jungles of Peru?

 3. Though Indy has allies, we learn very quickly that he has very few friends.
 No one can be trusted.
 No one!
 There are backstabbers around every corner, competitors always waiting in the wings, and ruthless villains eager to steal, maim, or kill for the treasure he is hunting.
-We see this when one of Indy’s companions tries to shoot him in the back.
-This won’t be the last time Indy gets sold out by those closest to him either.
-We learn from these betrayals (I count at least 3 in the opening sequence), that Indy is fully aware of the treachery of those in his company, and he is fully equipped to handle them on his own.
+We learn from these betrayals (I count at least 3 in the opening sequence), that Indy is fully aware of the treachery of those around him, and he is fully equipped to handle them on his own.
 He really is a “cautious fellow.”

 Thus, the mood and tone of the franchise are established right away.
 And we learn from this uniquely hostile environment that, in order to survive, one must be incredibly resourceful, alert, and even a bit ruthless.
 These are all qualities we discover about Indy before we’ve even seen his face or heard him utter a single word.

 “You Lost Today, Kid, But That Doesn’t Mean You Have to Like It”